 The Book in One Sentence

-Striking Thoughts* is a compendium of over 800 aphorisms, sayings, and private notes recorded by Bruce Lee throughout his life, detailing his perspectives on over 70 topics, including, but not limited to, martial arts, philosophy, and life.
+Striking Thoughts* is a compendium of over 800 aphorisms, sayings, and private notes recorded by Bruce Lee throughout his life, detailing his perspectives on over 70 topics, including martial arts, philosophy, and life.

 Why should you read it?

 If you’re an aspiring martial arts student, athlete, actor, artist, or philosopher, this is a must read.
 For anyone else, it’s a treasure trove of daily advice and comfort, ready to offer the right line at the right time, no matter what you need in the present moment.
 Full of both clear insights and ambivalent ideas that’ll make you think, this book will stay with you for a long time.